The Beijen/Beyen Family Site

 Some people write their name as Beijen, others as Beyen.
 In the Netherlands, the official name is determined by the birth certificate.
 Previously these certificates were handwritten, and the difference between Beijen and Beyen was not more than two dots.

-The pictures at the right are from two birth certificates that were drawn up in 1853 and 1861 in Utrecht.
+The pictures above are from two birth certificates that were drawn up in 1853 and 1861 in Utrecht.
 The first town clerk did not write dots in the name of the father of het child, the second one did.
 Strictly speaking the first child had the surname Beyen and the second child the surname Beijen.
 We may suppose that this was a matter of indifference to the people concerned.

 In later years typewriters and computers were used.
 Therefore, the difference is now much more visible.